drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 #### Binding of MK-417 with CA Protein (2/5)

-The ring system and side chain lie across a larger cavity, but the positions of the sulfone group and the ethyl group are strongly determined by the way they fit precisely into small niches in the cavity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/binding-mk-417-ca-protein-25-d3149413'><i class='fa fa-play' aria-hidden='true'></i></button>The ring system and side chain lie across a larger cavity, but the positions of the sulfone group and the ethyl group are strongly determined by the way they fit precisely into small niches in the cavity.

 ![](https://media.drugdesign.org/course/structure-activity-relationships-case-studies/mk417_binding2.gif){: loading=lazy }

 #### Binding of MK-417 with CA Protein (3/5)

-Both enantiomers placed the alkyl amino group in the less favored pseudo-axial orientation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/binding-mk-417-ca-protein-35-5df24582'><i class='fa fa-play' aria-hidden='true'></i></button>Both enantiomers placed the alkyl amino group in the less favored pseudo-axial orientation.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[enantiomers]: Enantiomers are pairs of stereoisomers that are mirror images of one other